 Brands must grow and evolve or risk getting left behind.
-But how do you maintain your brands while taking advantage of new trends?
-And some new trends aren’t really long-term changes in consumer behavior while others are.
+But how do you maintain your brands while taking advantage of consumer insights trends?
+And some new consumer insights trends aren’t really long-term changes in consumer behavior while others are.

-So which new trends are worth following and which ones aren’t can be a challenging question for brands.
+So which new consumer insights trends are worth following and which ones aren’t can be a challenging question for brands.
 What kind of trends are we seeing?

-“There are so many,” said Jennifer Saenz, global chief marketing officer at PepsiCo during her chat with Zappi President Ryan Barry, at the 2021 Virtual Insight Summit.
-“There’s some trends that are ever lasting and we don’t want to forget them.
-For example, there’s a need for indulgence, fun, entertainment and enjoyment across food and beverage.
+“There are so many,” said Jennifer Saenz, then global chief marketing officer at PepsiCo and now EVP at Albertsons Companies, during her chat with Zappi President Ryan Barry, at the Virtual Insight Summit.
+“There are some trends that are everlasting and we don’t want to forget them.
+For example, there’s a need for indulgence, fun, entertainment, and enjoyment across food and beverage.
 When people are eating and drinking they want to enjoy it.
 It’s silly to classify that as a trend, but it’s not going away.”

 “You cannot forget the basics,” Jennifer said.
 “It is dangerous as you get pulled toward new development or new technologies you forget those basics.”

-Those basics include to know your audience and understand what do they want to hear from you?
+Those basics include knowing your audience and understanding what do they want to hear from you?

 “It’s harder and harder to get the technologies to work for you if you don’t know the ‘why’ behind it,” Jennifer said.
 “There should be a lot of humanity in data-driven marketing.”

-Consumer insights can help us figure out what trends are worth pursuing and which ones aren’t.
+Consumer insights can help us understand what consumer insights trends are worth pursuing and which ones aren’t.

-Making the process easier to spot new trends
+Making the process easier to spot new consumer insights trends

-Dave mentioned that people sometimes make consumer insights harder than they need to be.
+Dave mentioned that people sometimes make consumer insights harder than needed.

 “The insights should literally be able to be explained in one sentence,” Dave said.
 “It should be something that should be succinct, but it should surprise you.”

 Inefficiencies in internal workflows also can present a problem.
 Somebody has a PowerPoint somewhere that shares consumer insights.
-Then somebody else comes up with the same insights, confirms what’s in that PowerPoint — a PowerPoint they didn’t know anything about.
+Then somebody else comes up with the same insights and confirms what’s in that PowerPoint — a PowerPoint they didn’t know anything about.

 Read next: The importance of centralized data

-“It needs to be simple and surprising but also needs something you can make decisions on,” said Jenn Vogel, vice president of marketing and host of “Reel Talk.”
+“It needs to be simple and surprising but also needs something you can make decisions on,” said Jenn Vogel, CRO at Voxpopme and host of “Reel Talk.”
 “It’s got to be actionable.
 It’s not just information for the sake of information.
 You have to do something with it.
 I think that’s really crucial.”

-“The realization that customer insights is essential has become more and more apparent,” Rick said on “Reel Talk: The Customer Insights Show.”
+“The realization that customer insights are essential has become more and more apparent,” said Rick Kelly, chief product officer at Fuel Cycle – a Voxpopme partner, on “Reel Talk: The Customer Insights Show.”

 Bianca Pryor, vice president of insights at BET, added that insight teams now are asked to help drive business decisions and results and can’t just function as a librarian that reports back data.